iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Fenchel Rockafellar Duality.md

 [[Dualization Techniques]], finding the Fenchel dual for a given function. [[Convex Conjugation]], the definition and interpretations for a convex conjugate of a function, and [[Duality/MinMax MaxMin Lemma]].

+We might need to use [[Duality/Fenchel Identity]] one theorem characterizing the existence of the minimizers for the primal and the dual problems.

 ---
 ### **Intro**

+The duality theorem, straight from the legendary researchers.
+We phrase the theorem and then we discuss its details, and problems.

 **Theorem: Fenchel Rockafellar Dual Problems**